1jour1vin

 Wine rated (2021 guide) 96/100

 Since last year, this wine has been performing admirably.
-A grand nose typical of the Médoc.
-Hints of ink and smoke.
-Deep and dense on the palate, with a positive austerity.
-It will mellow.
-Lovers of power can taste it now.
-For velvety smoothness, you'll have to wait a little longer.
+It has a rich bouquet typical of the Médoc, with hints of ink and smoke.
+On the palate, it is deep and dense, with a pleasant austerity.
+It will mellow over time.
+Those who prefer a powerful wine should give it a try.
+For a velvety texture, however, you’ll have to wait a little longer.

 Anthocyanins - Yohan Castaing